 - Large and in Charge: John Popper was one of the heaviest singers on the scene during his day, eventually tipping the scales at over three hundred pounds.
-Health issues forced him to drop the weight.
+Health issues (diabetes and a heart attack) eventually led him to have gastric bypass surgery, which allowed him to lose a great deal of weight.

 - Misery Builds Character: Although "blues" was part of their name, they were always quick to point out that they'd never actually "paid their dues" the way most blues artists did back in the day.Popper: We're five white kids from the suburbs whose parents supported us while we were starting out, so let's not insult the term.

 - Mixed Metaphor: The second and third verses of "Run-Around" are constant strings of these.

 - Motor Mouth: The third verse of "Hook" is nearly 200 words long.
 It still takes less than a minute.

 - Off to See the Wizard: Blues Traveler parodied this story in the video for "Runaround": The Dorothy stand-in and her buddies can't get into the club where the band is performing, and when they manage to sneak in backstage they discover that the band are in the Wizard role, performing offstage while younger, slimmer performers mime playing to their work onstage.

 - Run for the Border: "Get Out of Denver" is a local variant.

 - Shout-Out: The first line in "Regarding Steven" is one to "Sympathy for the Devil".
 Throughout the latter song, Satan says, "Hope you guess my name"; the first line in "Regarding Steven" is "Well, I guessed your name and I'm sure you know mine..."